Isabelle-Moura/culture-power/README.md

 **Without any of you, _I could never do this project_.
 Thank you so much!🙏💖**

-# 🔷 Project Introduction 🚀
+# 🔷 Project Introduction:

 **Culture Power** is a gamification application developed for a company, offering an engaging and interactive experience for users.

 The platform revolves around three main entities: **Admin**, **User**, and **Product**, each with specific attributes contributing to the system's dynamics.

-## 🔷 Entities and Attributes
+## 🔷 Entities and Attributes:

 #### 🔹 Admin